 RRF 3.4 supports quadrature motor shaft encoders only.
 RRF 3.5 also supports Duet3D magnetic shaft encoders and linear composite encoders.

-Encoder resolutions of over 1000PPR/4000CPR are highly recommended. resolutions below this are unlikely to work well in most situations.
+Encoder resolutions of over 1000PPR (Pulses Per Revolution) or 4000CPR (Counts Per Revolution) are highly recommended.
+Note that generally PPR = CPR/4.
+Resolutions below this are unlikely to work well in most situations.

 The Duet3D magnetic motor encoder is a small board that mounts on the back of the stepper motor.
 It is supplied with a diametrically-magnetised disc magnet, which must be glued to the centre of the end of the shaft at the back of the motor.
 A jig should be used to centre the magnet accurately while the glue sets.